DNWMNCR/JavaForSmallTeams/badadvice/200_always_use_a_StringBuffer.md

 So the `concat` is cleaner of the two functions.
 Which is more efficient?

-The eclipse compiler generates the following bytecode for `concat`
+The eclipse compiler generates the following bytecode for `concat`:

 ```
     NEW java/lang/StringBuilder